MaxBittker/MaxBittker.github.io/pages/user-styles.md

 </div>

 Possibly not a good use of your time.
-But in my opinion: educational, weirdly satisfying, and better than complaining into the void.
+But in my opinion, taking control of your own browser like this is educational, weirdly satisfying, and better than complaining into the void.

-What's more, subtle (or flagrant) vandalism of pages that you'd appreciate reminders to spend less time on is a healthy outlet! ^[One nice example of vandalism would be [Chas Emerick's ancap-news](https://github.com/cemerick/ancap-news)] If you spend lots of energy trying to make interfaces look good, it's theraputic to screw someone else's up every once in a while.
+What's more, subtle (or flagrant) vandalism of pages that you'd appreciate reminders to spend less time on is a healthy outlet! ^[One nice example of vandalism would be [Chas Emerick's ancap-news](https://github.com/cemerick/ancap-news)] If you spend lots of energy trying to make interfaces look good, it's therapeutic to screw someone else's up every once in a while.

 Once you have a tool like this set up, lots of things start to look like nails!
 A few more examples I'd like to share: